Quarter

 NEWSLETTER FORMAT

 NEWER CONTENT APPEARS DIRECTLY BELOW AND ITEMS AFTER THE SWAP & SHOP LISTINGS ARE OLDER.
-IF THIS NEWSLETTER IS NEW TO YOU PLEASE READ THE WHOLE THING.
+IF THIS NEWSLETTER IS NEW TO YOU PLEASE READ THE WHOLE THING

 IF